Tunnels (novel): Critical reception

 Many reviewers criticized the first third of Tunnels for its slow pace, but praised the remainder of the book for its fast-paced excitement, suspense, and adventure.
 In Britain, children's author Philip Ardagh, reviewing for The Guardian, thought the long wait for Will to discover the underground city could dull the reader's anticipation, noting that the event did not occur until page 170.
 He did observe, however, that when the city is reached, "fantastic fun" begins and that from then on its well-paced, exciting and – in places – frightening and bloody."
 He thought the characters "splendidly named and drawn".
 In The Sunday Times of 7 July 2007, Nicolette Jones described the book as "a good adventure yarn ... [b]ut after 460 suspenseful pages it is frustratingly inconclusive."
 She noted the book became a best-seller the month of its release based simply on "stories about its discovery by [publisher] Barry Cunningham, who "found" Harry Potter."

 Publishers Weekly thought the book "full of holes, as if its raison d'etre were to set up the action for future books".
 Like The Guardian, PW commented on the slow start but noted the pace picked up once the Colony was reached.
 School Library Journal wrote that after a slow start, "the pace picks up", and praised the plot twists and the setting.
 Kirkus Reviews wrote "[d]ense but exciting" and Booklist thought "[the novel] appears to be a very promising series kickoff".
 The Horn Book Review felt readers "may lose patience with the slow beginning", but observed that adventure lovers would still like the plot.

 Other formats

 BBC Audiobooks Ltd. released an unabridged version of Tunnels on CD in the UK and Canada on 5 November 2007, and in the United States on 8 November 2007.
 Reader Jack Davenport garnered critical praise for his "haunting tone" and his ability to depict the people of The Colony with an Irish-sounding accent and their rulers with an "intimidating aristocratic hiss."
 In the United States, Recorded Books released an unabridged recording on 31 October 2008 read by Stephen Crossley.

-In February 2013, Relativity Media announced it had assigned Mikael Håfström to direct a film adaptation of the novel.
+Relativity Media purchased the film rights to the novel in 2007, and in 2010 hired Vincenzo Natali to direct the adaptation.
+It later replaced Natali with Mikael Håfström in 2013.
+However, Gordon claimed that Relativity decided not to proceed with the adaptation and that the option reverted back to them after Relativity declared bankruptcy in 2015.

 The Polish publishers' website features an interactive game based on Tunnels.